NOAA-GFDL/GFDL-VortexTracker/README.md

 # 🌊 GFDL Vortex Tracker 🌀

 This program tracks the average of the max or min of several parameters in the vicinity of an input first guess (lat,lon) position of a vortex in order to give forecast position estimates for that vortex for given numerical model.
 For the levels 700 & 850 mb, the tracked parameters are:
-Relative vorticity (max), wind magnitude (min), and geopotential height (min).
+Relative vorticity (max), wind circulation (max), and geopotential height (min).
-Also tracked is the min in the MSLP.
+At the surface, the 10-m relative vorticity, wind circulation and MSLP are tracked.
 So many parameters are tracked in order to provide more accurate position estimates for weaker storms, which often have poorly defined structures/centers.
-Currently, the system is set up to be able to process GRIB input data files from the GFS, MRF, UKMET, GDAS, ECMWF, NGM, NAM and FNMOC/NAVGEM models.
-Two 1-line files are  output from this program, both containing the forecast fix positions that the  tracker has obtained.
+Currently, the system is set up to be able to process input files in either GRIB1, GRIB2 or NetCDF format.
+The tracker use input data from global models and regional models, including those with moveable grids.
 One of these output files contains the positions at every 12 hours from forecast hour 0 to the end of the forecast.
-The other file is in ATCF format, which is the particular format needed by the Tropical Prediction Center, and provides the positions at forecast hours 12, 24, 36, 48 and 72, plus the maximum wind near the storm center at each of those forecast hours.
+The main output file is in ATCF format, which is the format needed by the National Hurricane Center, and provides forecast guidance at lead times that the user requests.

 For more documentation on how the tracker runs in genesis mode or the wind radii and axisymmetric diagnostic schemes please see genesisdoc.md and radiidoc.md, respectively.